Andrea Petkovic: 2014: Return to form; first Grand Slam semifinal and three titles

 Petkovic then played at the Bad Gastein tournament on clay.
 There she won her fourth title, beating Shelby Rogers in the final.
 In Stanford, she beat Venus Williams in the quarterfinals to set up a clash with her sister Serena, but she could not beat both Williams sisters, as Serena ended Petkovic's eight-match winning streak and also won their third match of the year.
 Next, Petkovic lost in the early rounds of Cincinnati and New Haven.
 And at the last major of the season, the US Open, she reached the third round, losing to eventual finalist Caroline Wozniacki.

-In the Asian swing, Petkovic played first in Wuhan where she won her debut match, but then lost to Karolína Plíšková.
-In Beijing, she fought back to save match points against Monica Niculescu, before an easy win over Madison Keys.
-She lost, however, to Simona Halep, in three sets.

 Petkovic played two events in Europe and she won a total of nine matches with only two losses.
 But she finished the season in style, winning the last tournament of the season – the WTA Tournament of Champions, the tournament for the six players which had not qualified for the WTA Finals, but who had won at least one WTA International tournament.
 She lost her first match convincingly to Carla Suárez Navarro, but beat Tsvetana Pironkova, Dominika Cibulková, and Garbiñe Muguruza to reach the final.
 There she beat Flavia Pennetta in three sets for the biggest title of her career.

 At the season-ending Fed Cup final, Petkovic lost the opening rubber to Petra Kvitová.
 Germany went on to lose their first Fed Cup final since 1992, with a final score of 3–1 for the Czech Republic.

 Petkovic finished the season for the second time in the top 20, ranked world No. 13.